AliRazani99/Online_System_Software/Documentaion/Requirements and scenario/Scenario.md

 ### the doctor scenario
 - The doctor login to the site by typing the site address in the browser search section.
-- Then the doctor clicks the option related to doctors.
+- Then the doctor clicks the option related to doctors and register his/her information as a clinic doctor..
 - The doctor login to his/her page by registering his/her nationalId plus password.
 - After log in, the doctor determines the hours of her/his presence in the clinic for the next day